tdomzal/junit-docker-rule/README.md

     }
 	...

-... and tadaaa! contiainer is started just before your test case (and destroyed after).
+... and tadaaa! container is started just before your test case (and destroyed after).

 It was created as side product and I'll be more than happy if you'll find it useful !